BackyardBrains/pxt-spikerbit/README.md

 Key behaviour:
 - **Input (optional)**
   - the time window (in milliseconds) of past data to return.
-  - Default = 3000 ms (≈3 seconds).
+  - Default = 1000 ms (≈1 second).
-  - The maximum allowed value is 3000 ms, which corresponds to the buffer size.
+  - The maximum allowed value is 1000 ms, which corresponds to the buffer size.
 - **Output**
   - An array of numbers, each element being one recorded sample.
   - The length of the array is `durationMs / 4` (rounded down), since samples are collected every 4 ms.